odu14ick/adjust-task/README.md

 K8S service object ensures traffic is loadbalanced between the pods.\

 TODO:
-1. Add Horizontal Pod Autoscaler bring more pods up as CPU usage goes up.
-2. Add ingress-controller and relevant configuration for the service to utilize reverse proxy advantages
+1. Add ingress-controller and relevant configuration for the service to utilize reverse proxy advantages